Josh-Hiz/SGBCourses/README.md

 - The stuff that needs testing include:
   - JupyterLite challenges and seeing how much freedom we are willing to give users in viewing test scripts (we can just add instructions on how to use)
   - Quizzes, instead of quizzdown i am just writing the html and javascript myself, i need to figure out a more efficient way of doing it rather than copy and pasting, will make rst directives after finishing week 1
-  - I think thats it really, all other features are more or less easy to do and I even added extra stuff like regex search